Chapter 9 Travel for Work & Other Reasons

 - Travel to new destinations may be on short notice.

-- Despite short travel times, air crews may be more adventuresome and thus have more risk than typical tourists.
+- Despite short travel times, aircrews may be more adventuresome and thus have more risk than typical tourists.

-- Air crews may perceive themselves to be low risk because of their generally healthy status and because their in-country exposure time is short.
+- Aircrews may perceive themselves to be low-risk because of their generally healthy status and because their in-country exposure time is short.

 GENERAL HEALTH MEASURES

-Although pilots are required to have periodic provider visits to ensure they are fit to fly, these may not address some issues that may affect them when they travel internationally, particularly to destinations in the developing world.
+Although pilots are required to have periodic provider visits to ensure they are fit to fly, these do not address issues that may affect them when they travel internationally, particularly to destinations in the developing world.
 Flight attendants and others should also consider asking their health care providers about these recommendations:

-- Administering a periodic tuberculin skin test if traveling frequently to destinations where the prevalence of tuberculosis is much higher than in the United States, where the incidence of antimicrobial resistance is higher, or where the crew member will be in close contact with crowds (www.who.int/tb/areas-ofwork/drug-resistant-tb/en).
+- Administering a periodic tuberculin skin test if traveling frequently to destinations where the prevalence of tuberculosis is much higher than in the United States, where the incidence of antimicrobial resistance is higher, or where the crewmember will be in close contact with crowds (www.who.int/tb/areas-ofwork/drug-resistant-tb/en).